HELICOPTER PILOT TRAINING

 Our helicopter flight school has been training helicopter pilots since 1980 and Hillsboro graduates fly for companies all over the world.
 International students from over 75 countries have trained here and U.S. military veterans can use their GI Bill® benefits for our training programs.

 Safety is a huge priority for us and our FAA-approved repair station keeps every aircraft reliable and safe.
 We’re an FAA-approved flight training school that conducts helicopter flight instruction under Federal Aviation Regulations (FAR) Part 61 and FAR Part 141.

-Our helicopter flight lessons take place in a wide array of challenging flight environments, our commitment to safety and our years of experience will prep you to pilot helicopters in numerous types of operations.
+Our helicopter flight lessons take place in a wide array of challenging flight environments.
+Our commitment to safety and our years of experience will prep you to pilot helicopters in numerous types of operations.